browserengineering/book/book/visual-effects.md

     SDL_Quit()
 ```

-Next let's factor a bunch of the tasks of drawing into a new class we'll call
+Next factor a bunch of the tasks of drawing into a new class we'll call
 `Rasterizer`.
 The implementation in Skia should be relatively
 self-explanatory: